 - a.
 The complainant must complete an appeal form in its entirety. - b.
-The complainant must submit a detailed appeal letter with the Appeal Form. - c.
+The complainant must submit a detailed appeal letter through one of two methods: - i.
+Via upload in the Appeal Form. (word, pdf, image accepted) - ii.
+Via email to registrar@beal.edu (word, pdf, image accepted) - c.
 All documentation must be received with the completed form.

-Step 6: The AAC will review the appeal and supporting documentation.
-If the AAC deems necessary, the complainant will be requested to attend the meeting.
-The AAC has the responsibility for communicating the final decision, within fourteen (14) days, to the student with consideration of the best interests of the student and University.
+Step 6: The Appeals Committee will review the appeal and supporting documentation.
+If the Appeals Committee deems necessary, the complainant will be requested to attend the meeting.
+The Appeals Committee has the responsibility for communicating the final decision, within fourteen (14) calendar days, to the student with consideration of the best interests of the student and University.

-Step 7: The Registrar will communicate, in writing, to the complainant the AAC's final decision.
+Step 7: The Registrar will communicate, in writing, to the complainant the Appeals Committee's final decision.